WeiShenL/cor-stat1202-proj-no-noise/README.md

-# cor-stat1202-proj-no-noise
+# cor-stat1202-project
-Word Search without noise
+Word Search with and without noise!!